Amrutnikhil/Amrutnikhil/README.md

-# Hi there, I’m Amrutnikhil 👋
+# Hi there, I’m Amrut B Nargund 👋

 🎓 **Student | ECE Major | CSE Minor**
 Currently a 3rd-year Electronics & Communication Engineering student at PES University, Bangalore, with a passion for technology and innovation.
 Alongside my major in ECE, I’m pursuing a minor in Computer Science Engineering and have completed a focused course in Artificial Intelligence.